 This sounded terribly familiar to me.
 The first draft of my first novel, A Witch’s Kitchen was all over the place, too.
 Everything I’d ever wanted to say as a writer came bubbling out of me, and I’d toss it in.
 Why not?
 But much of it made no sense.
 I had wild random characters jump in and hijack the plot.
 I threw in irrelevant side plots.
 I even added a (gasp!) secret twin at the end.
 Excuse me, I have to hit my head against the wall for a few minutes to eradicate my shame.

 How did Older fix Shadowshaper?
 He focused on a single character and her specific story, using her unique talents and needs as the core around which he organized the entire plot.
 For him, this streamlined the plot.
 He could focus on only the parts of shadow NYC that were relevant to her story.
-Today, Shadowshaper is a New York Times bestseller.
+Shadowshaper went on to be a New York Times bestseller.

 I ended up doing the same thanks to a 10-year-old beta reader, who looked me straight in the eye and said, “There are too many adults in this book.”
 And she was right.
 Over and over again, I had adults making decisions and fixing problems for my 11-year-old protagonist, Millie, and the other child characters.
 By diminishing or even eliminating those adult characters (and that was SO hard), I gave my protagonist greater agency and was able to center the plot entirely on her and her needs.
 Yes, there are adult shenanigans going on, but Millie deals with them in her own way and on her own terms.

 To do this, I had to get to the core of Millie’s character, her hopes and needs.
 And I built the plot around her goals, gave her challenges and results that helped her grow and develop into the person she wanted to be.